REPTILE / new pets

 Heat & lights

-- The habitat humidity should be between 50% and 60%.
-Use a hygrometer — a device that measures humidity — to keep track.
+- The habitat humidity should be between 30% and 50%.
+Use a hygrometer — a device that measures humidity — to keep track

 - Tips to increase humidity:

-- Add a humid hide—a hid with moss inside that has been wet down
+- Add a humid hide—a hide with moss inside that has been misted

 - Increase length of misting as well as frequency

-- Change bedding to something that retains moisture such as coconut fiber
+- Change bedding to something that retains moisture such as bioactive soil/substrate

 - Pythons need light that mimics day and night.
-Use a UVA/UVB bulb to mimic daylight for 12 hours a day.
+Some recent studies show that use of a low-wattage UVA/UVB bulb to mimic daylight for 12 hours a day can benefit ball pythons.

-- At night, switch to a night-specific bulb so you can watch your python with minimum disturbance to your Ball Python.
+- At night, switch to a ceramic heat emitter or other heating element with no light to provide heat with a minimum disturbance to your Ball Python.

 What do ball pythons eat?

-Ball pythons are carnivores and should primarily be fed frozen rodents.
+Ball pythons are carnivores and should be fed thawed frozen rodents.
 Warm and thaw the rodent according to package directions, before offering it to your pet at mealtime.
 Feed your snake once a week at nighttime, using tongs.
 Some adult snakes may not eat for several weeks at a time; they may also skip feedings during shedding or due to habitat temperature change.
-If your pet skips more than two meals, contact your veterinarian or a PetSmart associate for advice.
+It is generally recommended to closely monitor your python’s weight during time of decreased appetite and if you notice the weight starts to drop OR if your pet skips more than two meals, contact your veterinarian for advice.

 How can I keep my python healthy?

 Try not to handle your python for three or four days to give your new pet a chance to get acclimated to new surroundings.
-Whether your snake is new or settled-in, be sure to contact a vet with reptile experience if you notice any of these symptoms:
+Whether your snake is new or settled-in, be sure to contact a veterinarian with reptile experience for annual physical exams or if you notice any of these symptoms:

 - More time spent hiding

 - Shedding problems – snakes should shed in one piece